-Coming from Picador in 2021
+Coming from Pan Macmillan in 2022

 My new therapist thinks it would be helpful to do a Schema questionnaire.
 This is a type of therapeutic approach that will help us learn which of my brain worms to focus on first.
 She gives me a pen and a clipboard and several sheets of paper.
 There are one hundred and ten questions.
 They offer suggestions like I feel guilty if I make my needs a priority and I do things I don’t want to do in order to avoid disappointing others.